• Skip to primary navigation

 When you are limited on resources (time, money), this is the easiest place to start: look for ways to strengthen connections between your products.

-Example: iCloud made it easier to sync all information of my Apple devices.
+Example: iCloud made it easier to sync all information on my Apple devices.
 Long gone are the days of downloading photos from my iPhone and onto my iMac.
 Now, magically, every iPhone, iMac, and iPad feels more awesome than before.

 3. Introduce Something New